Want to factory reset your Windows 7 computer, but don’t know how? Don’t worry. After reading this article, you’ll know exactly what to do it.

 7) Follow the on-screen instructions to reset your computer.

-Method 2: Reinstall your Windows 7
+Method 2: Reinstall Windows 7 on your PC

 Option 1 – Reinstall Windows 7 using the installation disc

-1) Turn off your computer and disconnect all peripherals from your computer (except for your monitor, keyboard and mouse).
+1) Turn off your computer and disconnect all peripherals from your computer (except for your monitor, keyboard, and mouse).

 2) Turn on your computer.